On the Subject of Multiverse Synchronization

 K Symbol Cycle, Modern Cipher, Timezone, Color Morse, Sonic the Hedgehog, Nonogram, Wires

-L Alphabet, The Screw, Mastermind Simple, Game of Life Simple, Hunting, Big Circle, Complicated Wires
+L Alphabet, The Screw, Mastermind Simple, Game of Life Simple, Hunting, Follow the Leader, Complicated Wires

 M Reordered Keys, Connection Check, Bitwise Operations, Chord Qualities, Minesweeper, Letter Keys, Maze